 Google Ads Recommendations are divided into 6 main categories11.
 While this isn’t an exhaustive list and we expect this to change over time, below are a few of the main optimization score factors in each of these categories.

-Bonus: We’ve bolded what we feel are the most important Recommendations and applied a
+Pro Tip: We’ve bolded what we feel are the most important Recommendations and applied a

 strikethrough for the ones we almost always ignore.

-Ads and extensions
+Ads and Extensions

 Add ad suggestions(see Pro Tip below)

 - Add responsive search ads

 - Add assets to your responsive search ads

 - Add descriptions to your sitelinks

 - Add lead form extensions to your ads